 Buying a new toilet might not be as easy as you think.

 There are several things that you should take into consideration before you open your wallet — otherwise, you could be flushing your hard-earned cash down the toilet!

 - Do I want an elongated toilet bowl or a round one? (yes, shape matters)

-- What toilet color would be the best choice for my bathroom? (many toilet colors to choose from)
+- What toilet color would be the best choice for my bathroom? (there are many toilet colors to choose from)

 - Do I need/want an extra wide toilet seat? (wider is better for bigger bums)

-- What is the rough-in distance? (distance in inches from the bolts to the wall; most toilets are 12″, but there’s also 10″ and 14″)
+- What is the rough-in distance? (distance in inches from the bolts to the wall; most toilets are 12″, but there are also 10″ and 14″ distances)

 - Do I want a gravity-assisted toilet tank or a pressure-assisted one? (gravity-fed models last longer)